stefanjudis/grunt-phantomas/CONTRIBUTING.md

 }
 ```

+#### Please try to stick to line max character number of 80.

+I know that it is sometimes unavoidable to go over it.
+But function arguments and long if-conditions can inlcude line breaks. ;)

 #### Functions are sorted alphabetically.

 I know, that a lot of people do not agree with that.
 Never the less, I really like it and it helps me a lot.
 Please try to stick to it.